-Learning Strategies 1 and 2 are designed to provide students with direct and explicit instruction on how to acquire new information, how to study, and how to express their thoughts.
-Students may begin to explore a variety of research-based strategies and programs and/or informal strategies that will enable the student to experience success in high school.
+Learning Strategies 1 and 2 are special education elective courses considered and decided upon by an IEP team that provide students who access the general curriculum with direct and explicit instruction on building study, learning and executive function skills.
+Students will explore a variety of research-based strategies and programs that will enable them to experience success in high school.
+The goal of this class is to support students in developing the habits of academic success.